EmilyLindsay-Smith/Doozy/README.md

 This is a To-Do List app called Doozy created with React by Emily Lindsay-Smith

 Current Functionality:
-- take user name
+- take user name in home page
 - take task item and render to bullet point list
+- Lists organised by category
+- Buttons to remove tasks
+- Calculation of number of tasks to do

 Functionality to Develop:
+- if no category given by user, add to a default list
-- buttons to remove/strike through list items
+- ?buttons to strike through list items
-- categorise items into groups
 - UI aspects
+- save workspace between usages